Advancing More Equitable Human Services Policies and Programs

 • The PROMISE Center, a collaborative network of workforce policy experts, practitioners, and policymakers, focuses on creating solutions and using evidence to build an equitable and diverse 21st century workforce system.

-• A recent blog post, How States Are Taking an Equity Lens to Expanding Apprenticeship Programs, explores specific solutions states have implemented to advance diversity, equity, and inclusion within workforce programs.
+• How States Are Taking an Equity Lens to Expanding Apprenticeship Programs is a blog post that explores specific solutions states have implemented to advance diversity, equity, and inclusion within workforce programs.

 • In October 2022, AIR had the privilege of hosting internationally recognized disability rights advocate, Judith Heumann, for a meaningful discussion about her commitment to inclusivity and equity.
 With trademark honesty and good humor, she shared her life story and offered unique perspectives and insights that are informing the research and technical assistance that we conduct in the areas of education, workforce development, and health.